 The only pub in the UK which straddles two borders, the White Post in Rimpton welcomes customers to dine in its award-winning restaurant while enjoying the far reaching views across the Dorset and Somerset countryside.

-The pub got down to the final three for Best Gastropub in Somerset at the Somerset Food & Farming Awards in 2017.
+The pub was in the final three for Best Gastropub at the Somerset Food & Farming Awards in 2017.

 When it comes to the menu, the White Post focuses on producing award-winning food with a personal touch.